Peru Travel Restrictions - Traveler Information 2022

 - Children under the age of 12 only need to be healthy and have no apparent symptoms of COVID - 19 to address.

-- Non-resident foreigners who come from or made a stopover (the last 14 calendar days) from South Africa will not be able to enter the country (the rule applies until December 12, 2021).
+- Non-resident foreigners who come from or made a stopover (the last 14 calendar days) from South Africa or Botswana will not be able to enter the country (the rule is in force until January 31, 2022).
 Exceptions issued by the Government apply.

 - Follow the biosecurity and disinfection protocols with good disposition.
 If you present symptoms, the control personnel will ask you for your data and will refer you to health employees.